ainagari/scalar_adjs/README.md

 # 🌴 BERT Knows Punta Cana is not just beautiful, it's gorgeous: Ranking Scalar Adjectives with Contextualised Representations 🌴

-Code for the paper:
+Code for the papers:

 Aina Garí Soler and Marianna Apidianaki (2020).
-[BERT Knows Punta Cana is not just beautiful, it's gorgeous: Ranking Scalar Adjectives with Contextualised Representations](https://arxiv.org/abs/2010.02686).
+[BERT Knows Punta Cana is not just beautiful, it's gorgeous: Ranking Scalar Adjectives with Contextualised Representations](https://www.aclweb.org/anthology/2020.emnlp-main.598.pdf).
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), Nov 16-20.

+**coming soon** Aina Garí Soler and Marianna Apidianaki (2021).
+Scalar Adjective Identification and Multilingual Ranking.
+In Proceedings of the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021), Jun 6-11.

 Part of this code and data were obtained or adapted from [this repository](https://github.com/acocos/scalar-adj/).
 (Cocos et al., 2018).